 The Company is provided with the TO TEC Exchange Rate

-Each Affected Party shall submit to The Company the TO TEC Exchange Rate resulting from their assessment by email.
+Each Affected Party shall submit to The Company the TO TEC Exchange Rate resulting from their assessment via the Designated Information Exchange System.
 The timescales of the submission is to be in line with the Application Programme and STC Section D, part 3, paragraphs 3.2 and 3.3.

 The Company will inform each of the Affected Parties when the change to the agreements with the Increasing User and Decreasing User is effected by sending an updated Scheme Briefing Note to them.
 Within 5 Business Days of receiving notification from The Company that the TEC Trade has been effected, the Host TO(s) shall update the relevant Connection Site Specifications and send a copy to The Company.